-As described above, subscription revenue is generally recognized ratably over the term of the underlying contract beginning on the commencement date of each agreement.
-The timing of when these contracts are invoiced, cash is collected, and revenue is recognized impacts our accounts receivable and deferred revenue accounts.
+As described above, our subscription revenue is generally recognized ratably over the term of the underlying contract beginning on the commencement date of each agreement.
+The timing of when these contracts are invoiced, cash is collected, and revenue is recognized impacts our accounts receivable and deferred subscription revenue accounts.
 We generally bill our clients in advance for subscription offerings or within the month that the training and products are delivered.
 As such, consideration due to the Company for work performed is included in accounts receivable and we do not have a significant amount of contract assets.
-Our receivables are generally collected within 30 to 120 days but typically no longer than 12 months.
-Deferred revenue primarily consists of billings or payments received in advance of revenue being recognized from our subscription offerings.
-Furthermore, our clients, to expend funds in a particular budget cycle, may prepay for services or products which are also a component of our consolidated deferred revenue.
-Our deferred revenue totaled \$68.9 million at August 31, 2020 and \$65.8 million at August 31, 2020 and \$58.0 million are classified as components of other long-term liabilities at August 31, 2020 and August 31, 2019, respectively.
-The amount of deferred revenue that was generated from subscription offerings totaled \$60.6 million at August 31, 2020 and \$58.2 million at August 31, 2019.
-During the fiscal years ended August 31, 2020 and 2019, we recognized \$66.5 million and \$74.7 million of previously deferred subscription revenue.
+Our receivables are generally collected within 30 to 150 days but typically no longer than 12 months.
+Deferred subscription revenue primarily consists of billings or payments received in advance of revenue being recognized from our subscription offerings.
+Furthermore, our clients, to expend funds in a particular budget cycle, may prepay for services or products which are a component of our other deferred revenue.
+Our deferred subscription revenue and our other deferred revenue totaled \$88.6 million at August 31, 2021 and \$68.9 million at August 31, 2020, of which \$2.7 million and \$2.2 million were classified as components of other long-term liabilities at August 31, 2021 and August 31, 2021 and \$68.6 million at August 31, 2020.
+During the fiscal years ended August 31, 2021 and 2020, we recognized \$99.5 million and \$86.5 million of previously deferred subscription revenue.